RezaRahemtola/DiscordBot/README.md

-# DiscordBot
+# Discord bot

-A simple bot for my personal Discord server
+A simple bot for my personal discord server